somogyijanos/cursor-chat-export/README.md

 ## Usage

 If you used the automated installation script, you can use the `cursor-chat-export` command instead of `./chat.py` in the following examples.
+This is useful for quickly exporting the chat on your current project folder, by simply opening the terminal on it instead of having to copy cursor-chat-exporter every time.

 Find where the `state.vscdb` is located on your computer.
 The table below may help: